w3c/wai-about-wai/_about/projects/easy-reading/index.md

 - Inform the project on relevant developments in W3C standardization, such as work on [personalization](https://www.w3.org/WAI/personalization/), [pronunciation](https://www.w3.org/WAI/pronunciation/), and requirements and supplemental guidance on people with [cogntive and learning disabilities](https://www.w3.org/WAI/cognitive/);
 - Relay relevant feedback and learnings from the project, such as implementation experiences and user needs from working with the community, into W3C standardization and resource development.

-See contact [Shadi Abou-Zahra](http://www.w3.org/People/shadi/) for more information on W3C's participation in this project.
+See the [Easy Reading Project Website](https://www.easyreading.eu/) for more information on this project and contact [Shadi Abou-Zahra](http://www.w3.org/People/shadi/) for more questions on W3C's participation in this project.